thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_30.md

 ### 9. KEY QUOTES

-* **"The consumer welfare standard has become a straitjacket that is preventing the FTC from effectively addressing the challenges of the 21st century economy." (p.
-902)**  This quote reflects Candeub's belief that the current approach to antitrust is too narrow.
+* **"The consumer welfare standard has become a straitjacket that is preventing the FTC from effectively addressing the challenges of the 21st century economy." <sup>(902)</sup>**  This quote reflects Candeub's belief that the current approach to antitrust is too narrow.
-* **"Antitrust law should be used to protect not only consumers, but also competition and democratic values." (p.
-903)**  This quote highlights Candeub's call for a broader view of antitrust.
+* **"Antitrust law should be used to protect not only consumers, but also competition and democratic values." <sup>(903)</sup>**  This quote highlights Candeub's call for a broader view of antitrust.
-* **"Big Tech companies have engaged in a variety of anticompetitive practices, including mergers and acquisitions, data collection and use, and platform dominance." (p.
-910)**  This quote summarizes Candeub's concerns about Big Tech.
+* **"Big Tech companies have engaged in a variety of anticompetitive practices, including mergers and acquisitions, data collection and use, and platform dominance." <sup>(910)</sup>**  This quote summarizes Candeub's concerns about Big Tech.
-* **"We must challenge the use of ESG initiatives as a cover for anticompetitive behavior." (p.
-911)**  This quote reveals Candeub's skepticism towards ESG.
+* **"We must challenge the use of ESG initiatives as a cover for anticompetitive behavior." <sup>(911)</sup>**  This quote reveals Candeub's skepticism towards ESG.
-* **"We need a more robust and expansive approach to antitrust enforcement to restore competition and democracy in the digital age." (p.
-914)**  This quote encapsulates Candeub's vision for a more aggressive FTC.
+* **"We need a more robust and expansive approach to antitrust enforcement to restore competition and democracy in the digital age." <sup>(914)</sup>**  This quote encapsulates Candeub's vision for a more aggressive FTC.

 ### 10. SUMMARY & SIGNIFICANCE